IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 isb_osdrop:
 : The isb_osdrop
-  option specifies the 64-bit unsigned integer number of packets dropped by the operating system starting from the beginning of the capture.
+  option specifies the 64-bit unsigned integer number of packets that were dropped by the operating system, starting from the beginning of the capture.
 {: vspace='0'}

 Example: '0'.